 How does law enforcement track Bitcoin?

-June 2021, the Justice Department announced it had traced 63.7 of the 75 Bitcoins that Colonial Pipeline paid hackers responsible for a ransomware attack that shut down the company’s computer systems, causing fuel shortages and a spike in gasoline prices.
+In June 2021, the Justice Department announced it had traced 63.7 of the 75 Bitcoins that Colonial Pipeline paid hackers responsible for a ransomware attack that shut down the company’s computer systems, causing fuel shortages and a spike in gas prices.

 Since federal investigators tracked the ransom as it moved through at least 23 different electronic accounts belonging to the hacking collective DarkSide, before accessing one account shows that law enforcement is growing along with the industry.

 Officials have since declined to share how exactly they recovered the crypto funds.
-But according to cryptocurrency experts, the F.B.I. did not appear to rely on the vulnerability in blockchain technology.
-It is more likely that they could trace and seize the funds by obtaining the wallet and account’s public and private key.
+But according to cryptocurrency experts, the F.B.I. did not appear to rely on the vulnerability of blockchain technology.
+It is more likely that they could trace and seize the funds by obtaining the wallet and account’s public and private keys.